 Each director of the Company holds office until the conclusion of the first annual general meeting of shareholders held after his or her appointment, election, or re-election, unless that person ceases to be a director or withdraws his or her consent to stand for re-election before such meeting.
-Accordingly, each person elected or re-elected as a director at the Meeting will hold office until the conclusion of the next annual general meeting of shareholders unless that person ceases to be a director or withdraws his or her consent to stand for re-election before such meeting.
+Accordingly, each person elected or re-elected as a director at the Meeting will hold office until the conclusion of the next annual general meeting of shareholders unless that person ceases to be a director or withdraws his or her consent to stand for re-elected as a director at the Meeting will hold office until the conclusion of the next annual general meeting of shareholders unless that person ceases to be a director or withdraws his or her consent to stand for re-election before such meeting.

-The three persons named in the table below are management's nominees for election at the Meeting.
+The four persons named in the table below are management's nominees for election at the Meeting.
 Management does not contemplate that any of the nominees will be unable to serve as a Director.